lhprojects/RichRDF/README.md

 Elements in `PandoraPFOs` are typically of type `edm4hep::ReconstructedParticle`, which has four associated relations: `clusters`, `tracks`, `particles`, and `vertex`.
 By default, `ReadEvent` does **not** load these related collections unless you explicitly specify them as arguments when calling `ReadEvent`.
 If you don't provide these collections as arguments, you can still call `auto clusters = rec.getClusters();`.
-However, this will return an array of **empty clusters**.
+However, this will return an array of **empty clusters** (not an empty array of cluster).
 As a result, `rec.getClusters()[...].isValid()` will return `false`.
 If you try to access data like `rec.getClusters()[...].getEnergy()`, your program is almost guaranteed to crash.
 This is because `podio` is designed **not to throw exceptions**, even for invalid access.

-Due to limitations of `RDataFrame`, we cannot automatically add related collections such as clusters for you—you’ll need to do this manually.
+Due to limitations of `RDataFrame`, we cannot automatically add related collections such as clusters for you—you'll need to do this manually.
 You can enable `throwExceptionOnRefCollIDNotFound` to catch missing references, e.g.,
 ```python
 df = df.ReadEvent("event", ["MCParticles", "PandoraPFOs"], throwExceptionOnRefCollIDNotFound=True)
 ```